About the British Colonist Project

 The project could not have been undertaken without the permission of Can West Publications to reproduce the historic newspaper as well as their funding for a legacy to mark this important milestone.
 Can West have agreed to make this digital version under the following terms:

-Overall project management for phase I was provided by Ken Cooley and Chris Petter of UVic Libraries.
+Project management for phase I was provided by Ken Cooley and Chris Petter of UVic Libraries.
 John Durno acted as project manager for phase II.